-If there’s two things I love in this life, it’s comedy and living in the suburbs.
+If there are two things I love in this life, it’s comedy and living in the suburbs.
 The comedy part is easy enough to understand: because funny things are funny.
 But why the suburbs?
 For one, I’m neither a city nor country mouse: I’ve lived the rural life and found it boring and very briefly tried out the city life and found it maddening.
 But there’s one residential category that suits me down to the ground and seems to strike a balance between these former two categories, and that is life in the suburbs.

 I’m a staunchly middle-class square who likes his tea green with no sugar, pizza and a movie on Friday nights, tends to his collection of books, DVDs, and vinyl like a garden, hangs Christmas lights up in December and mows his lawn in the summer, enjoys a 6-pack of some craft IPA, and works in quiet, office-based white-collar intellectual fields.
 This extends to the type of setting that I enjoy living this buttoned-up life in: residential communities with a small main street filled with boutique shops, restaurants, a few well-stocked liquor stores, a grocery store, and that’s pretty much it.
 Besides the tourists that flood my shore town during the summer months, only 4,600 people live here year-round.
 It’s a haven from the chaotic world that surrounds and is an ideal place to live in general.